“Many banks have more invested in life insurance policies than they do in bank premises, fixed assets and all other real estate assets combined.”

 “However, if a life insurance company has $1 million on deposit, that company may loan no more than $920,000, and usually only a fraction of that.
 As such, life insurers are 100 percent reserve-based lenders, which makes them stable institutions in down economies.”

-The topic is covered in expose fashion: how dare those banks make a profit on a loved one’s death — especially if the family didn’t even have life insurance!
+The topic is covered in expose fashion: How dare those banks make a profit on a loved one’s death — especially if the family didn’t even have life insurance.
 But perhaps Moore misses the real point of the policies.
-Rather than being exploitive, the cash value insurance policies are used to fund long term benefits for employees, and even pensions.
-If Enron had been purchasing whole life policies instead of looking for fast money and cooking the books, history would look differently for Enron’s employees.
+Rather than being exploitive, the cash value insurance policies are used to fund long-term benefits for employees, and even pensions.
+If Enron had been purchasing whole life policies instead of looking for fast money and cooking the books, history would look very different for Enron’s employees.

-The trick to building wealth is to do what the financial institutions and their executives DO, not what they tell investors to do.
-(We’re speaking historically here, prior to 21st century credit default swap meltdowns… those are strategies nobody should ever follow!)
+The trick to building wealth is to do what the financial institutions and their executives do, not what they tell their customers to do.
+(Please note that we’re speaking historically here — prior to 21st-century credit default swap meltdowns.
+Those are strategies nobody should follow.)

-Banks tell us to put money in CDs at incredibly low rates for “safety,” but do you think they are investing in certificates of deposit?
-We are advised to invest in mutual funds, but do you think that financial institutions put their assets into mutual funds and cross their fingers?
+Banks tell us to put money in certificates of deposit (CDs) at incredibly low rates for “safety”, but are they themselves investing in CDs?
+They advise that we invest in mutual funds, but do you think financial institutions put their assets into mutual funds and cross their fingers?

-Of course not!
-Banks and other financial institutions are investing into “real” assets such as life insurance and, of course, real estate.
+Of course not.
+Banks and other financial institutions are investing in “real” assets, such as life insurance and, of course, real estate.
 (Consider how many buildings are named after banks, brokerages, and insurance companies.)

-Un-plug yourself from how we’ve been programmed to act and invest.
-Re-examine your assumptions.
-Find out how wealth is really built and sustained.
-Divest yourself of conflicts of interest and recommendations from an industry that benefits when we do what they say, not what they do.
+- Divest yourself of recommendations from an industry that benefits when we do what they say, not what they do